NeeyiOla/Automated-Sales-Report-Process/README.md

 ![Dataflow Process and Report](Asset/Images/Dataflow_Process_and_Report.png)

 #### *Data Exploration & Profiling*
 Performed integrity checks and missing value analysis using Power Query.
 Identified outliers and ensured consistency.
+This was done by heading to the VIEW ribbon in power query which i then turn on column profile and quality in the VIEW tab, this allow me to check the integrity, missing value, error or outliers in the dataset.

 #### *ETL Process Using Power Query and Data Modeling*
 - Used the Folder connector to combine Excel files